mike352/serintode/README.txt

 There are two programs based on two different libraries, IML and flint.
 The IML version has linear and algebraic ODE search versions.
 At the moment the flint version only has a linear ODE version.

-The program automatically determines the number of coefficients in a file and searches for ODEs of increasing order according to the number of coefficients and the number of checks required.
+The program automatically determines the number of coefficients in a file and searches for ODEs of increasing order and depth according to the number of coefficients and the number of checks required.
 It outputs the result both to the screen as well as a file created if a solution is found, using the input file name as the start of the file.

 Input files should have one coefficient per line.

-In the current version the C files should be modified for changing the input file name, the number of checks, and the minimum ODE order.
+In the current version the C files should be modified for changing the input file name, the number of checks, the minimum ODE order, and the minimum depth.

 If there are more than 10,000 coefficients, MAX_COEFFS should be changed accordingly.

 If the coefficients are larger than 100,000 digits, the MAX_LINE_LENGTH should be changed accordingly.

+The program looks for polynomial coefficients all of the same degree, the degree being determined by the formula:
+MAX_POLY_ORDER=floor((NUM_COEFFS-NUM_CHECKS-ODE_ORDER)/(ODE_ORDER+1L))-1;
+The maximum ODE order is found from the formula:
+MAX_ODE_ORDER=floor((NUM_COEFFS-NUM_CHECKS)/2)-1;
+since an ODE with only constant coefficients is not considered a solution, the degree of each polynomial coefficient should be at least 1.

 The algebraic ODE version serintode_iml_nonlin.c searches for algebraic ODEs up to an order determined by the number of coefficients and up to n-products with the "depth" n determined also by the number of coefficients.
 An order 2 depth 3 ODE would have terms: p1*y + p2*Dx + p3*Dx^2 + p4*y^3 + p5*y^2*Dx + p6*y^2*Dx^2 + p7*y*(Dx)^2 + p8*y*Dx*Dx^2 + p9*y*(Dx^2)^2 + p10*(Dx)^3 + p11*(Dx)^2*Dx^2 + p12*Dx*(Dx^2)^2 + p13*(Dx^2)^3
 where p_k are polynomial coefficients.

 DIFFERENCES between IML and flint versions
 Both the IML and flint versions rely on the construction of a matrix nullspace, the output solution being one of the null vectors (all are solutions).
 Due to the way each library constructs the nullspace, the output from each program can be different.
 Both outputs give a correct ODE.
 The flint solutions may have smaller polynomial coefficient orders, although I haven't tested the differences extensively enough to say that's always or even usually the case.
 The IML documentation states that rather than "only compute a basis for the rational nullspace", it can "produce an integer basis for the sublattice of all integer vectors in the right kernel of the input matrix".
 Perhaps the differences in the null space output between flint and IML are due to IML going beyond the rational nullspace and considering the integer sublattice of the nullspace.

 The IML version is faster than the flint version.
 IML also checks the result to see if indeed the nullspace it constructed is valid.
 The flint version doesn't appear to do this.

 VERSIONS THAT RELY ON IML